 Dr. Branch is the director of basic and translational research in the Institute of Liver Medicine.
 She and her colleagues, including Drs.
 Claudia Henschke and Li Li, developed high-quality phenotyping algorithms for primary and secondary NASH, liver cancer, and viral hepatitis; and computer algorithms for automatically diagnosing liver steatosis in chest CT scans.
 Her team is currently analyzing macrophage subpopulations in liver and adipose tissue of patients undergoing bariatric surgery, in collaboration with Dr. Daniel Herron.

-Population-based studies suggest nearly 1 in 4 Hispanics have NAFLD.
+Population-based studies suggest nearly 1 in 4 Hispanics have MASLD.
 The literature suggests that about 20% of these children develop advanced fibrosis.
 It’s hard to say how many kids will develop hepatocellular carcinoma or require liver transplantation as they become adults but it’s not trivial.
 We seek to identify actionable genetic and environmental factors to mitigate risk before the kids become adults

 Bishaung Cai (Molecular/Models Core)

 We are interested in elucidating the mechanisms of dysregulated biosynthesis of PUFA-derived specialized pro-resolving mediators in macrophage and its consequences to MASH, hoping to identify unique resolving pathways that hold promise for future therapies to MASH.